gregoberfield/wow-guild-analytics/README.md

 ### 5. Sync Your Guild

 1. Navigate to the "Sync Guild" page
-2. Enter your realm slug (e.g., "whitemane", "grobbulus")
+2. Enter your realm slug (e.g., "whitemane", "dreamscythe")
 3. Enter your guild name slug (e.g., "my-guild-name")
 4. Click "Sync Guild"

+**Re-syncing:** You can re-sync a guild anytime to update the roster.
+The application will:
+- Add new members who joined
+- Update existing member information
+- **Automatically remove members who left the guild**

+See [RESYNC_FEATURE.md](RESYNC_FEATURE.md) for detailed information about the re-sync functionality.

 ## API Endpoints